-Victim and incident to be referred to Head or Deputy Head of KS3/4 for further support/escalation.
+Victim and incident to be referred to Head of Lower/Upper School for further support/escalation.

 Section 9 Prevention of Bullying

 Horizon Community College believes that everyone should work together to reduce bullying and child-on-child abuse, as part of our efforts to promote a positive and inclusive whole college ethos and create a safe, healthy and stimulating environment.
 Alongside the College's responsive strategies for dealing with incidents of bullying, the college also adopts as part of our pastoral support system, a whole college approach to implementing proactive and preventative interventions at a college, school, class and individual level to reduce bullying and child-on-child abuse.